dwmkerr/angular-modal-service/README.md

 * `templateUrl`: The URL of the HTML template to use for the modal.
 * `template`: If `templateUrl` is not specified, you can specify `template` as raw HTML for the modal.
+* `inputs`: A set of values to pass as inputs to the controller.
+Each value provided is injected into the controller constructor.

 #### The Modal Object